Jung Jae-hyung: 2012–present: Success in variety shows and continued music career

-On February 29, 2016, Jung served as one of the MC's for tvN's show 'Birth of a Song'.
-On June 10, Jung joins his labelmates and appearing on Lee Jinah's MV for the song "I'm Full".
-On September 4, Jung Hosts MBC's 'My Little Television' on a personal broadcast with the theme of surfing.
-On September 15-16, Jung joins as one of the cast for KBS's show 'Singing Battle - Seungbu'.
-On September 24-25, Jung joins his labelmates on a label concert called, 'Antenna the Label Concert - Hello, Antenna'.
-On December 24, Jung wins the Male Excellence Award for Talk & Show Category through the show 'Immortal Song' at the 2016 KBS Entertainment Awards.
+On February 29, 2016, Jung served as one of the MC's for tvN's show Birth of a Song.
+On June 10, Jung joined his labelmates and appeared on Lee Jinah's MV for the song "I'm Full".
+On September 4, Jung hosted MBC's My Little Television on a personal broadcast with the theme of surfing.
+On September 15–16, Jung joined as one of the cast for KBS's show Singing Battle - Seungbu.
+On September 24–25, Jung joined his labelmates on a label concert called, Antenna the Label Concert - Hello, Antenna.
+On December 24, Jung won the "Male Excellence Award for Talk & Show Category" through the show Immortal Song at the 2016 KBS Entertainment Awards.

-In September 2017, Jung joins his labelmates in a label concert titled 'WITH, ANTENNA' held in five cities in Korea and the U.S.
+In September 2017, Jung joined his labelmates in a label concert titled With, Antenna, held in five cities in South Korea and the U.S.

-On March 2, 2018, Jung joins the cast of KBS2's show 'Hyena on the Keyboard'.On May 3, Jung announces his departure from KBS Cool FM's radio show 'Jaehyung Jung and Heejun Moon's Happy Life'.
+On March 2, 2018, Jung joined the cast of KBS2's show Hyena on the Keyboard.
+On May 3, Jung announces his departure from KBS Cool FM's radio show Jaehyung Jung and Heejun Moon's Happy Life.

-On June 10, 2019, Jung released the album 'Avec Piano (With Piano)' after 9 years since 2010.On August 23-25, Jung held his solo concert after 8 years.
-On October 13, Jung joins KBS 2TV's 'Room Corner 1st Row' as new MC.On October 22, Jung becomes a cast of Olive TV's entertainment program 'Chicken Road'.On December 7-8, Jung held a year end concert '2019 Jung Jae-hyung's Concert L'hiver, Avec Piano'.
+On June 10, 2019, Jung released the album Avec Piano (With Piano) after 9 years since 2010.
+On August 23–25, Jung held his solo concert after 8 years.
+On October 13, Jung joined KBS 2TV's Room Corner 1st Row as new MC.
+On October 22, Jung becomes a cast of Olive TV's entertainment program Chicken Road.
+On December 7–8, Jung held a year end concert 2019 Jung Jae-hyung's Concert L'hiver, Avec Piano.

-On February 14, 2020, Jung opens as performer for The Seoul Arts Center will hold the 'Valentine's Day Concert'.On April 11-19, Jung joins his labelmates for an online relay streaming event during the COVID-19 virus infection called 'Everything Is OK, with Antenna'.
-On June 6, Jung together with Jang Yoon-ju leaves as MC for the show JTBC's 'Backstage 1st Row'.
-On July 20, Jung leaves Immortal Songs: Singing the Legend after 8 years of being in the show.
-On September 29, Jung hosts a concert called '11 O'Clock Music Walk 6 - Jaehyung Jeong's Promenade'.
+On February 14, 2020, Jung opened as performer for The Seoul Arts Center held the Valentine's Day Concert.
+On April 11–19, Jung joined his labelmates for an online relay streaming event during the COVID-19 virus infection called Everything Is OK, with Antenna.
+On June 6, Jung together with Jang Yoon-ju left as MC for the JTBC's show Backstage 1st Row.
+On July 20, Jung left Immortal Songs: Singing the Legend after 8 years of being in the show.
+On September 29, Jung hosts a concert called 11 O'Clock Music Walk 6 - Jaehyung Jeong's Promenade.